ava-labs/avalanche-docs/docs/apis/avalanchego/apis/keystore.md

 ) -> {success:bool}
 ```

-`encoding` specifies the format of the string encoding user data .
-Can be either "cb58" or "hex".
-Defaults to "cb58".
+`encoding` specifies the format of the string encoding user data.
+Can only be `hex` when a value is provided.

 #### **Example Call**